How Much Do College Interviews Matter?

 Meanwhile, some schools will offer optional interviews.
 In these cases, you should definitely take advantage of this opportunity and schedule one if possible.
 As we’ve mentioned, an interview is a golden opportunity to distinguish yourself from other candidates who are equally as qualified as you.
 Additionally, if you turn down the opportunity to both learn more about a school and showcase your desire to attend, it could be misread as flippant disinterest.

 Still other schools will offer limited interviews or no interviews at all.
-If you are not offered an interview at a school that does offer some interviews, do not fret.
+If you are not offered an interview at a school that does offer some interviews, don’t fret.
 Look into opportunities to procure an interview anyway if you wish, but rest assured that you will not be penalized for this.
-Usually, this occurs because an adcom simply doesn’t have the resources to interview every single applicant.
+Usually, this occurs because a college simply doesn’t have the resources to interview every single applicant.

 Interviews: They Work Both Ways

 For one, the interview provides you with a forum to ask your interviewer any questions you want answered about a school.
-True, there are good and bad ways to go about asking these questions—and it’s important to keep this in mind if you want to put your best foot forward—but the fact remains that this part of the interview is designed to give you information about a specific school so that you can make an informed decision come May.
+True, there are good and bad questions, but the fact remains that this part of the interview is designed to give you insight about a school so you can make an informed decision come May.

 What You Can Do to Prepare